funkybob/django-sniplates/docs/index.rst

 Requirements
 ------------

-Currently sniplates requires Django 1.7.
-It depends on a feature of Context that was only added in 1.7, however with sufficient demand it's easy to add support for older versions of Django.
+Has been tested with Django 1.6 and 1.7.

+Should work fine with older versions, but has not been tested.

 Quick-start
 -----------